husainghulam016-cmd/Advancing-Breast-Cancer-AI-Diagnostics-An-Explainable-Deep-Learning-Model-Using-Ultrasound-Imaging/README.md

 • Cross-validation results are reported separately.
 • Only 2D grayscale B-mode images were used.
 • Segmentation masks included in the BUSI dataset were not used.
-• Random seed is fixed for reproducibility.
+• Random seed is fixed for reproducibility, AND CSV files have been added.

 ------------------------------------------------------------------
 6. License